-The exchange reserve comprises all foreign exchange differences arising from translation of the financial statements of foreign operations.
+The exchange reserve comprises all foreign exchange differences arising from translation of the financial statements of operations outside Hong Kong.
 The reserve is dealt with in accordance with the accounting policies set out in note 2(q).

 (iv) Contributed surplus